 Five Productivity Habits for Busy Women Who Have Had Enough

-The frame does not need to perform.
+The pair does not need to perform.
 It needs to make the practical part feel less like surrender.
 That means useful details are allowed to be beautiful, which should not be a radical position and yet here we are.

 What we do not need is another pair that looks fine for four minutes and then becomes the whole problem by lunch.
 The better choice gives the front-door mirror a cleaner answer before the day gets fussy.
 It is useful, but not sad about it.